arangodb/docs/3.7/graphs-satellite-graphs-details.md

 collection properties.
 By using the SatelliteGraph module (or the Gharial HTTP API), you don't need to manage those properties manually by yourself.
 This will be important for more advanced setups which will be described in the advanced section.
-This is important if you want to transform an existing GeneralGraph or SmartGraph to a SatelliteGraph.
+This is important if you want to transform an existing General Graph or SmartGraph to a SatelliteGraph.
 To be able to switch to a SatelliteGraph you need to dump and restore your previous graph.
 This switch can be easily achieved with arangodump and arangorestore.
 The only thing you have to change in this pipeline is that you create the new collections